 This time of the year Sardines are in abundance and are affordable and a popular choice everything being so expensive.

-This dish would be perfect to grill over charcoal but for people like us living in apartments, you can also grill it.
+If you cannot grill over charcoal like many people living in apartments, you can also grill them in the oven.

 Another way to make sardines is to fillet and marinate them the same way like gavros (anchovies).